manoelpqueiroz/galactipy/README.md

 - Issue and Merge Request templates for easy integration with GitLab and GitHub;
 - Predefined CI/CD build workflow for [`GitLab CI`][ft13] and [`Github Actions`][ft14];
-- Everything is already set up for security checks, codestyle checks, code formatting, testing, linting, docker builds etc. with [`Makefile`][ft15].
-More details in [makefile-usage][ft16];
+- Everything is already set up for security checks, codestyle checks, code formatting, testing, linting, docker builds etc. with [`invoke`][ft15].
+More details in [Invoke Usage][ft16];
 - [`Dockerfile`][ft17] for your package.

 #### GitLab vs. GitHub features